Insurance · May 09, 2023

 With advancements in technology, it's fortunately becoming easier to mitigate certain types of damage that may happen due to failures in home systems, like detecting line breaks in water systems using installed sensors.

 The damage due to catastrophic weather events is a prevalent concern among high-net-worth individuals.
-In fact, 62 percent of risk managers cited it as a key feeling of vulnerability for their clients, according to a 2022 survey conducted by the Private Risk Management Association (PDF).
+In fact, 62% of risk managers cited it as a key feeling of vulnerability for their clients, according to a 2022 survey conducted by the Private Risk Management Association (PDF).
 Damage from wildfire, floods or wind may be more acute in arid climates and coastal areas, which are more susceptible to these environmental factors.

 2 Installing extra security measures